MinaProtocol/mina/README-dev.md

 * [Coda Protocol Website](https://codaprotocol.com/)
 * [Coda Protocol Roadmap](https://github.com/orgs/CodaProtocol/projects/1)

+If you haven't seen it yet, [CONTRIBUTING.md](CONTRIBUTING.md) has information about our development process and how to contribute.
+If you just want to build Coda, this is the right file!

 # Building Coda

 Building Coda can be slightly involved.
 There are many C library dependencies that need